goatshriek/wrapture/docs/examples/overloaded_struct/README.md

 Wrapture provides a way to distinguish between different types of a struct so that it will be translated to the correct class.
-This example demonstrates the concept using the most common exception pattern, but it can be used in other ways as needed.
+This example demonstrates the concept using a common exception pattern, but it can be used in other ways as well.

 Let's consider a simple error struct that consists of an integer error code and a string message describing the problem.
 This error struct is used by a library